Skip to main content

 The Glossy Ibis is very common throughout Florida and to a lesser degree along most of the Atlantic coast.
 This iridescent copper to green colored bird is most often seen feeding in either freshwater or salt water marshes, flooded fields, shallow ponds and other wet areas, probing the shallows and mud for a variety of aquatic insects and insect larvae, small fish, crayfish, tadpoles, frogs, snails, earthworms and even small snakes.

-Breeds in colonies, sometimes in association with other wading birds, builds a nest in low shrubs or willows surrounded by marsh or on the ground in cordgrass marshes in dense thickets of shrubs on higer ground or in mangroves.
+Breeds in colonies, sometimes in association with other wading birds, builds a nest in low shrubs or willows surrounded by marsh or on the ground in cordgrass marshes in dense thickets of shrubs on higher ground or in mangroves.